September 2021 Update

 Going forward we will continue to implement safe systems of work, which ensure social distancing and additional hygiene measures are maintained.
 We know that many of our volunteers have had their vaccine but we must ensure that we continue to operate COVID-19 safe systems of working in order to continue to keep everyone safe.

 All of our volunteer opportunities are now open and we are processing volunteer enquiries again.
 This means that we are welcoming both new and longstanding volunteers back.

-Please continue to use the nature reserves and green spaces on your doorsteps and keep in contact with us via our social media pages and newsletter, Nature News, which you can sign up to here on our homepage.
+Please continue to use the nature reserves and green spaces on your doorsteps and keep in contact with us via our social media pages and newsletter, Nature News, which you can sign up to here.

 With over 500 active volunteers, volunteering is a key part of everything we do here at Warwickshire Wildlife Trust.
 Each role contributes to protecting and enhancing wildlife, natural habitats and geology throughout Warwickshire, Coventry and Solihull.
 Volunteers work in many different roles, helping us to deliver a wide range of environmental services.
 We’re looking for volunteers to support a number of our projects, so if you’ve got some time to give we’d love to hear from you!

 Unfortunately most of our nature reserves and offices are not on public transport routes which means most volunteers do need their own transport.

 Keen to volunteer with us?
 Fill in this short form as your first step!

 Or for an informal chat about any of our volunteering role you may be interested in contact us on email@example.com / 024 7630 2912.

 Watch our film to see more of the volunteering opportunities we offer.